LightForm-group/cubic-twinning-model/readme.md

-The calculations shown here were used to model the twinning reoroientation in the manuscript entitled:
+The calculations shown here were used to model the twinning re-orientation in the manuscript entitled:

 **" On the Observation of Annealing Twins during Simulating β-grain Refinement in Ti-6Al-4V High Deposition Rate AM with In-Process Deformation "**